forestgrape/people_interactions/people_interactions.md

 * With many people being involved in the decision process, the chance for friendly interactions is higher.
 As with many people it is more likely some are friends with the opposite party.
 * When forming unions of countries, organizations with open membership and fluent borders are best at ensuring peace.
   > The United Nations is an open organization and in agreement it has a good track record at providing peace.

 * Inside countries when the society is 'fair' and fluent (not fractioned into different classes), there is few space for class struggles.
   > Revolutions happened mainly in situations where a segregated and a small class controlled most of the wealth.
-* Between countries, when there are lots of interactions especially at the leadership level, the chances for friendship is higher and thus the chances for tensions, hostile actions and especially war are lower.
+* Between countries, when there are lots of interactions especially at the 'decision making'/leadership level, the chances for friendship is higher and thus the chances for tensions, hostile actions and especially war are lower.

-  > When the decision makers are friends, hostile actions are rare.
+  > When the decision makers are friends, hostile actions are rare. => Meetings of parliament members are considered helpful.
+Parliaments member often are in office for quite long and additionally they are quite members, so a parliament can have friend around the world and especially with all neighboring countries.
+A broad group of decision makers is considered helpful, as this makes it more likely that some are friends.

-  > => Meetings of parliament members are considered helpful.
-Parliaments member often are in office for quite long and additionally they are quite many so a parliament can have friend around the world.
+  > Borders between seem to some extent necessary to enable a local/own responsible and solidary societies. // Though the system should be fair such that every society/country can develop as it wants.

 ## Relevance
-* International Relations: How to design and promote.
-Whether or not to cut ties on conflicts.
+International Relations: How to design and promote.
+Whether or not to cut ties in conflicts.